FAQs

 01. Hard Water Questions

 There are several signs that can indicate whether your water is hard or not.
 One of the most common signs is soap scum, a white substance commonly found on surfaces like sinks and bathtubs.
 Hard water can also cause faucets and showerheads to become clogged with mineral deposits, and it can leave stains on clothes and dishes.
 You may also notice a decrease in the effectiveness of your detergents and soaps as they struggle to lather in hard water.
-If you’re unsure whether your water is hard, you can purchase a test kit, contact your local water utility for more information, or schedule water testing services with Serv-All Water Conditioning.
+If you’re unsure whether your water is hard, you can contact your local water utility for more information or schedule water testing services with Serv-All Water Conditioning.

 Water is considered hard if it contains high levels of dissolved minerals like calcium, magnesium, and manganese.
 The hardness of water is typically measured in grains per gallon (GPG) or parts per million (ppm).
 Here’s a breakdown of the different levels of water hardness: